Ouranosinc/Magpie/docs/services.rst

             - dap4
             - wcs
             - wms

+..  warning:: Regular Expression Patterns

+    Ensure to properly escape special characters, notably the dot (``.``), to avoid granting unexpected permissions.

+.. versionchanged:: 3.2
+    Added ``catalog`` specific pattern by default to metadata prefixes that composes another valid URL variant to request :attr:`Permission.BROWSE` directly on the top-level ``THREDDS`` service (directory), although ``<prefix>`` is otherwise always expected at that second position path segment (see below).
+The pattern allows multiple extensions to support the various representation modes of the ``catalog`` listing (e.g.: XML, HTML, etc.).

+    As of that version, the ``prefixes`` entries also support patterns, using standard regular expression syntax.

 Assuming a proxy intended to receive incoming requests configured with :class:`magpie.adapter.MagpieAdapter` such that ``{PROXY_URL}`` is the base path, the following path would point toward the above registered service::